Child Behavioral Services

 - Improving prevocational and vocational tasks

-Individual goals are developed for each child across all domains including behavior, communication, academic, and social.
+Individual goals are developed for each child across all domains, including behavior, communication, academics, and social.

 Early Intervention (EI) Group

-This group is for children of all functioning levels aged 0-6 years old.
-The EI group meets several times per month for outings such as circle time events in the community (Garden of the Gods, Library, etc.).
+Alongside their therapy sessions, this group is for children of all functioning levels aged 0-6 years old.
+The EI group works on toileting, skills to prepare for school and many more.
+The group goes out several times per month for outings such as circle time events in the community (Garden of the Gods, Library, etc.).

 Teen Group